thiagow327/crud-company-php/README.md

-# CRUD-Colaboradores
+# CRUD-Company
-Este repositório abriga um sistema completo de CRUD (Create, Read, Update, Delete) para gerenciamento de pacientes em um ambiente de saúde.
+This repository houses a complete CRUD (Create, Read, Update, Delete) system for managing users in a corporate environment.